kapoko/audio-video-merger/README.md

 # AudioVideoMerger

-AudioVideoMerger is a macOS app for replacing audio under video files using FFmpeg, without re-encoding the video stream.
+AudioVideoMerger is a native macOS app built with Swift for replacing audio under video files using FFmpeg, without re-encoding the video stream.

 - **Fast**: Copies video stream directly to avoid re-rendering.
 - **Simple**: Drag and drop files into the window, onto the app icon, or open files with the app.